tahmidabir/django-text-analyzer-project/README.md

 This is a Django Text Analyzer Project Based on Django in backend and Bootstrep in frontend.
 The project aims to help the user to paste his paragraph/ text and analyze it.
 The user will be able to

+## What can we do from textutils?

+1)Remove Punctuations
+2)UPPERCASE
+3)New Line Remove
+4)Extra Spaces Remover
+5)Count Characters

 ## Home Page